sueglasgow/11ty-to-compute/source/index.md

 layout: home.njk
 ---

-Welcome to the Fastly [Eleventy](https://www.11ty.dev/) starter, where you can create a blog and publish it to the edge using your very own serverless Compute app.
+Welcome to SUE's Fastly [Eleventy](https://www.11ty.dev/) starter, where you can create a blog and publish it to the edge using your very own serverless Compute app.

 Remix this project and open it in a GitHub Codespace or your favourite IDE – follow the steps in the README to deploy your new blog to Fastly Compute in a few steps!